dCache/dcache-book2/config-SRM.md

 ### Prerequisites for Space Reservations

-Login to the [admin interface] and `cd` to the cell `SrmSpaceManager`.
+Login to the [admin interface](https://www.dcache.org/manuals/Book-2.16/start/intouch-admin-fhs.shtml) and `cd` to the cell `SrmSpaceManager`.

-    PROMPT-USER ssh -p 22224 -l admin admin.example.org DC-PROMPT-LOCAL cd SrmSpaceManager
+    [user] $ ssh -p 22224 -l admin admin.example.org
+    (local) admin > cd SrmSpaceManager

 Type `ls link groups` to get information about link groups.

-    DC-PROMPT-SPACEMNGR ls link groups
+    (SrmSpaceManager) admin > ls link groups

 The lack of output tells you that there are no link groups.
 As there are no link groups, no space can be reserved.

 #### The Link Groups

-For a general introduction about link groups see [???][link groups].
+For a general introduction about link groups see [the section called “Link Groups”](https://www.dcache.org/manuals/Book-2.16/config/cf-pm-linkgroups-fhs.shtml).

+Example:
-In this example we will create a link group for the VO `desy`.
+In this example we will create a link group for the VO desy.
 In order to do so we need to have a pool, a pool group and a link.
-Moreover, we define unit groups named `any-store`, `world-net` and `any-protocol`.
-(See [???][4].)
+Moreover, we define unit groups named any-store, world-net and any-protocol.
+(See [the section called “Types of Units”](https://www.dcache.org/manuals/Book-2.16/config/cf-pm-psu-fhs.shtml#cf-pm-links-units).)

 Define a pool in your layout file, add it to your pool directory and restart the `poolDomain`.